MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

         If any of these entries exist, remove the following packages from your application: `Microsoft.ApplicationInsights`, `System.Diagnostics.DiagnosticSource`, and `Microsoft.AspNet.TelemetryCorrelation`.

-#### Default website deployed with web apps doesn't support automatic client-side monitoring
+### Default website deployed with web apps doesn't support automatic client-side monitoring

 When you create a web app with the ASP.NET runtimes in App Service, it deploys a single static HTML page as a starter website.
 The static webpage also loads an ASP.NET-managed web part in IIS.
 This page allows for testing codeless server-side monitoring but doesn't support automatic client-side monitoring.

-If you want to test out codeless server and client-side monitoring for ASP.NET in an App Service web app, we recommend that you follow the official guides for [creating an ASP.NET Framework web app](/azure/app-service/quickstart-dotnetcore?tabs=netframework48).
-Then use the instructions in the current article to enable monitoring.
+If you want to test out codeless server and client-side monitoring for ASP.NET in an App Service web app, we recommend following the official guides for [creating an ASP.NET Framework web app](/azure/app-service/quickstart-dotnetcore?tabs=netframework48).
+Afterwards, use the instructions in the current article to enable monitoring.

-#### APPINSIGHTS_JAVASCRIPT_ENABLED and urlCompression not supported
+### APPINSIGHTS_JAVASCRIPT_ENABLED and urlCompression not supported

 If you use `APPINSIGHTS_JAVASCRIPT_ENABLED=true` in cases where content is encoded, you might get errors like: